cloud-gov/federalist.18f.gov/pages/documentation/cloud-gov-setup.md

 3. Add a new S3 origin pointing directly to the federalist S3 bucket and site’s origin path found in step 2.
 (Note: you can skip this if the S3 origin already exists)
 [![S3 origin settings]({{site.baseurl}}/assets/images/cloudfront-update-3.png)]({{site.baseurl}}/assets/images/cloudfront-update-3.png)

-4. Modify “Default” cache behavior to point to the new S3 Origin:
+4. Modify “Default” cache behavior:
+    1. Set the “Origin” to point to the new S3 Origin
-[![Use new origin]({{site.baseurl}}/assets/images/cloudfront-update-4.png)]({{site.baseurl}}/assets/images/cloudfront-update-4.png)
+    2. Set the “Viewer Protocol” Policy to *HTTP and HTTPS* [![Use new origin]({{site.baseurl}}/assets/images/cloudfront-update-4.png)]({{site.baseurl}}/assets/images/cloudfront-update-4.png)

 5. After downtime, modify default cache behavior back to the original state.